krzysztofgal/psImageRegenCLI/README.md

 # psImageRegenCLI
 Prestashop images regeneration for command line.

+This is based on functions from prestashop 1.6.1.4

+Usage:
-Copy regenImagesCLI.php file to prestashop base dir, in command line change permissions by chmod +x regenImagesCLI.php, and then run script by ./regenImagesCLI.php, after work is done You should delete this file from your web server.
+- Copy regenImagesCLI.php file to prestashop base dir,
+- in command line change permissions by chmod +x regenImagesCLI.php,
+- run script by ./regenImagesCLI.php and wait,
+- after work is done You should delete this file from your web server.